 The criminal defense lawyers of Randall & Stump, Criminal Defense Attorneys have extensive experience defending clients just like you.
 We also frequently defend college students and work to mitigate the damage by pursuing dismissal or, if necessary, proceeding to trial to prove your innocence.

-Drug Paraphernalia That Could Lead to Your Arrest
+Drug Paraphernalia That Could Lead to Your Arrest in Charlotte

 The law includes several categories of items that could result in charges, and the language is extremely broad.
 Almost any household or personal articles may be unlawful if they can be used to commit a drug crime.
 Such items include: